MuhdNaufalTaib/Union-Football-Academy-website/README.md

 2. Go to any of the html pages to start exploring the website

 ## Contributing
 I welcome contributions from the community!
-If you find a bug or want to add a new feature, please open an issue or submit a pull request.
+If you find a bug or want to add a new feature, please open an issue or submit a pull request